ccdc-opensource/packer-ccdc-basebox-windows-server-2019/README.md

 Now you have a basic windows image, it's time to add software to it.
 So open the README.md file in the ansible-ccdc-windows-cpp-builder directory!

+## The VMWare tools version is old and gets updated when I use the output of this build.
+How do I update it?

+The vmware tools are downloaded by the scripts/vm-guest-tools-cleanup.bat script during base box provisioning.
+To get a newer version, you need to find the most recent version [of vmware desktop products](https://softwareupdate.vmware.com/cds/vmw-desktop/ws/) and update the URL in the bat script.

 ## Troubleshooting

 If virtualbox is complaining that a disk already exists, run the virtualbox management application and remove the two disks (x_mirror.vmdk and builds.vmdk)